ostadabbas/Machine-learning-for-nanomaterial-based-optical-wavelength-estimation/README.md

 single sheet in a way that each row is a sample of T vector including 11 transmittance values t1, t2, ..., t11, one per filter.
 The total number of rows is equal to the total number of samples.
 If the test sample file is alredy at hand in the mentioned way and this part of the code is not needed the user can comment out the last two lines of code.

-### Bayesian inference, part 2: ###
+### Bayesian: Bayesian inference, part 2: ###
 ## analysis.py:

-This is the main code to perform the Bayesian inference.
+This code, which is inside Bayesian folder, is the main code to perform the Bayesian inference.
 It reads the "trans.json" file as well as "testT.csv" file, and outputs the estimated wavelengths for real/synthesied test samples  using maximum a posteriori or MAP estimation.
 The estimated wavelengths for synthesized test samples can show how well the model is working on the training set itself.
 This way, user can calculate test error and training error.
 Each section of this code can accomplish a different task.
 First, the used needs to run the code, but it will not output any results.
 To obtain results the user needs to call specific funcitons defined in this code.
 The task of each function is explained right before fucntion's definition.
 First, run the code; then choose a function, and call it from console or comand line.
 The functions that output desired results are pointed out by "Call this function for:".

-### Support vector machines, using Sklearn ###
+### SVM: Support vector machines, using Sklearn ###
 ### svm_SVC.py ###
-This code trains a support vector machine model by desired parameters and kernel type, and finally outputs a file containing the estimated wavelengths as well as truth-value wavelengths of the test samples.
+This code, which is inside SVM folder, trains a support vector machine model by desired parameters and kernel type, and finally outputs a file containing the estimated wavelengths as well as truth-value wavelengths of the test samples.
 The training data, test data and labels were initially extracted in MATLAB, so we kept them the way they were.
 Trainng set and test set are long matrices of 11 columns of transmittances values, one column per filter.
 The label